§Service error handling

 Lagom provides an

-ExceptionSerializer interface that allows exceptions to be serialized into some form, such as JSON, and an error code to be selected.
+ExceptionSerializer trait that allows exceptions to be serialized into some form, such as JSON, and an error code to be selected.
 It also allows an exception to be recreated from an error code and their serialized form.

 Exception serializers convert exceptions to